 - Herbal supplements or vitamins like fish oil, or turmeric

-During intake, the provider may also obtain information about whether you drink alcohol or not, if you smoke, or take any illegal drugs because these substances may impact the efficacy of not only the anesthesia that may be given, but they can also negatively affect your recovery and incision or wound healing.
-For example, smoking can increase the risk of developing pneumonia after surgery and it can also slow wound healing.
+Before surgery you will be asked whether you drink alcohol, smoke, or take any illegal drugs.
+These questions are asked because these substances change how well surgical medications work.
+They can also negatively affect your recovery and ability to heal.
+For example, smoking can increase the risk of developing pneumonia after surgery and it can slow wound healing.

-Medications Given During surgery:
+Medications Given for Surgery:

 - General anesthesia